Ian F. McNeely

 With Reinventing Knowledge: From Alexandria to the Internet, coauthored with my wife and colleague Lisa Wolverton, I turned squarely to the comparative, long-term study of intellectuals and knowledge systems.
 The book chronicles the six institutions that have fueled the quest for knowledge in the Western tradition from ancient times to the present day: the library, the monastery, the university, the Republic of Letters, the disciplines, and the laboratory.
 Each, we argue, has superseded its predecessors in fashioning entirely new rationales and practices for pursuing knowledge in response to society’s needs.
 Reinventing Knowledge has been translated into Arabic, Indonesian, Japanese, Korean, and Portuguese.

-In other work, I have written about the Renaissance academies, the philosophical origins of the kindergarten, the Austrian-American management guru Peter Drucker, what global linguistics tells us about the reorganization of knowledge around 1800, and the origins of the so-called "neoliberal university" in Thatcher's Britain.
+In other work, I have written about the Renaissance academies, the kindergarten's roots in German philosophy, the Austrian-American management guru Peter Drucker, the global study of languages around 1800, the neoliberal reform of universites in Thatcher's Britain, and the origins of "student development theory" in Sixties counterculture.